 Megan Denise Fox (born May 16, 1986) is an American actress and model.
 In 2004, she made her film debut with a role in the teen comedy Confessions of a Teenage Drama Queen.
 In 2007, she co-starred as Mikaela Banes, the Love Interest of Shia LaBeouf's character, in the blockbuster action film Transformers, which became her Star-Making Role.
 Fox reprised her role in the 2009 sequel, Transformers: Revenge of the Fallen.
 Later in 2009, she starred as the eponymous lead in the black comedy horror film Jennifer's Body.
 Fox is also considered one of the modern female sex symbols, with her status as a Ms. Fanservice being so well established that the promotional posters for Jennifer's Body had nothing but Fox on the poster with hardly any indication what the movie was about.
-Even when she's playing a man-killing demon, she's still hot.She also practices Brutal Honesty, being extremely blunt in interviews about her bisexuality, how awful her movies are, how she didn't really act in Transformers, how Michael Bay is nuts, etc. When asked if she wanted to play Wonder Woman, for example, Fox quickly dissed the character, making her unpopular with some segments of comic book fandom.Fox was not included in Transformers: Dark of the Moon because of her statements comparing working under Bay to working for Hitler (Bay said in June 2009 that Fox was fired on orders of executive producer Steven Spielberg, who disapproved of her comments about Bay).
+Even when she's playing a man-killing demon, she's still hot.She also practices Brutal Honesty, being extremely blunt in interviews about her bisexuality, how awful her movies are, how she didn't really act in Transformers, how Michael Bay is nuts, etc. When asked if she wanted to play Wonder Woman, for example, Fox quickly dissed the character, making her unpopular with some segments of comic book fandom.Fox was not included in Transformers: Dark of the Moon because of her statements comparing working under Bay to working for Hitlernote (Bay said in June 2009 that Fox was fired on orders of executive producer Steven Spielberg, who disapproved of her comments about Bay).
 Fox and Bay have apparently reconciled and she was cast as April O'Neil in the Bay-produced remake of Teenage Mutant Ninja Turtles and its 2016 sequel.Her official Facebook account can be visited here.
-She married fellow actor Brian Austin Green in 2010, with whom she has two sons, Neil and Bodhi; they announced their divorce in 2015.
+She married fellow actor Brian Austin Green in 2010, with whom she has three sons, Neil, Bodhi and Journey.

 Fox's works include: